laserswald/cactus/README.md

 ## installation

-Compilation is done as usual:
+Compilation is done with djb redo, a minimal implementation being built in:

-    make
+    ./do

 You can configure what built-in functions you want in cactus by editing `config.h` and recompiling.